 This got everyone else trying.
 Not a single phone worked.

-Oh crap, he thought as mounting dread swept over him.
+Oh no, Alex thought as mounting dread swept over him.

-It was becoming increasingly clear that Alex’s worse fear was being realized.
+It was becoming increasingly clear that Alex’s worst fear was being realized.
 And he had no way to get in contact with Melissa who would have been affected as well.
 Did she realize it was an EMP?
 If so, what would she do?
 Should he go to her office?
-Should he go home where the kids would, hopefully, be safely waiting?
+Or should he go home where the kids would, hopefully, be safely waiting?

 Slight panic began to build inside him.
 He needed to protect his family.
 That was the kind of thing he did.
 But how could he when he was miles away from them and completely unsure what they were all doing in this situation?
 Because he knew if this was an EMP, cell phones and electricity wouldn’t be the only things that had stopped working.
 Most cars wouldn’t run either.
 At least that had always been the theory.
 But theories were sometimes wrong.
 Often wrong, in fact.